mpasovic/majapasovic.org/_posts/2012-07-07-global-bodies.md

 completely new persepctive, stating that disability is defined by a social and built environment, rather than by medical terminology or society itself.
-When I think about it, the way houses, buildings, restaurants, cafés, shopping malls are designed—in general, the way society designs spaces—is very delimiting to people with disabilities.
+When I think about it, the way houses, buildings, restaurants, cafés, or shopping malls are designed—in general, the way society designs spaces—is very delimiting to people with disabilities.
 The society favours only one form or aspect of the human body, and due to that, it defines the characteristics of one’s social body.
 ‘This